Efficient development: iTerm2 and Oh My Zsh

 Autosuggestion example

-Have you ever typed out or copy-pasted a long command only to realize that you need to change something in the middle of the command?
-Well, you probably have and to make the change, you probably had to spam your ← key multiple times.
-With word jumps, you can avoid this nonsense by simple pressing option + ← just a few times to reach your desired point in the command.
-This is especially useful for developers with defective Macbook keyboard buttons which can give at any moment.
+Ever typed or pasted a long command only to realize you need to edit something in the middle?
+Rather than repeatedly pressing the ← key, use word jumps by pressing option + ← a few times to reach the desired point.
+This is particularly useful for developers with faulty Macbook keyboards.

 Clean tree on branch 'zsh'